What are the hours of Facilities?

 How do I submit a Work Order Request?

-Due to a work order system (TMA) upgrade over the summer to help us with reporting and tracking there are a couple of changes to explain ...
-When submitting a Work Order Request through the Facilities link select your facility by clicking on the drop down arrow and select either Earlham College, Rental Unit, Student Dorm or Student Houses.
+When submitting a Work Order Request through the Facilities link select your facility by clicking on the drop down arrow and select either Earlham College, Student Dorm or Student Houses.
 Proceed from there by selecting the correct building.

 At the next screen provide the information required by the red asterisk.
 The "area" will give you the selections for room, etc. Tag type and tag# are not required or needed.
 Please select your department or provide your account number in the request box so work can be charged to the correct department.
-Any request that is not specifically building maintenance will be charged accordingly.
+Any request that is not specifically building maintenance will be charged accordingly to the requesting department.

 Explain the Work Order Request process.